Cut your LLM bill by 7–50%, depending on your workload.

 mean equivalence / 5.0

 All tests run on current production models.
 No cherry-picking.
-Full methodology: analyze/methodology.html.
+Full methodology and the per-prompt judge output: analyze/methodology.html.

 Validated